 Article VII - Advisors

-Section 1 There shall be 1 faculty/staff advisors who shall be members ex-officio with no voting privileges.
+Section 1 There shall be 1 faculty/staff advisor who shall be a member ex-officio with no voting privileges.

 Note: ASU requires each registered student organization to have a full time faculty or staff person as an advisor for a registered student organization.
 An Advisor Agreement Letter is included as part of the registration process for student organizations and outlines the advisor role.